 You should also check out the fat content on the lamb before buying it.
 Ideally, you want some fat on top of the leg of lamb because it will melt away during smoking, adding more flavor to the meat.
 The melted fat keeps the meat juicy and tender.
 If possible, buy lamb with fat on top because you can always cut it off before serving it.

 Because lamb is such a unique meat with a fairly robust flavor, we recommend sticking to traditional hardwoods like oak or hickory.
-This will provide ample smoke flavor without creating a jarring flavor mismatch that detracts from the naturally sweet and almost-gamey taste of lamb.
+These are the best woods for smoking lamb because they provide ample smoke flavor without creating a jarring flavor mismatch that detracts from the naturally sweet and almost-gamey taste of lamb.
 If you want to add a touch more sweetness, try creating a blend of hickory with apple or maple.

 Times & Temperature